The initial mass function of stars: The initial mass function of stars

 {\it Early-type galaxies (ETGs)} include elliptical (E) and lenticular (S0) galaxies.
 All ETGs are bulge-dominated and contain mostly old stars with little to no gas.
 S0 have a prominent smooth and featureless (no arms) thickened disk, while E galaxies have none.
 E galaxies are dominated by random motions, while S0 galaxies show rotation in their disk component.

-{\it Ultra-compact dwarf galaxy (UCD)}: Very rare extremely massive stellar systems ten to a hundred times more massive than GCs and GC-like radii that increase with their mass similar to those of elliptical galaxies.
+{\it Ultra-compact dwarf galaxies (UCDs)}: Very rare extremely massive stellar systems ten to a hundred times more massive than GCs and GC-like radii that increase with their mass similar to those of elliptical galaxies.
 Despite appearing linked to star clusters, UCDs are referred to as galaxies by them having half-mass two-body relaxation times longer than a Hubble time.

-{\it Ultra-faint dwarf galaxy (UFD)}: Small and faint dwarf galaxies whose stellar luminosity is typically below $10^4 L_{\odot}$, where $L_{\odot}$ is the solar luminosity.
-While their stellar mass is comparable to that of a massive open star cluster, its size is $\simless$~ten times larger.\\
+{\it Ultra-faint dwarf galaxies (UFDs)}: Small and faint dwarf galaxies whose stellar luminosities are typically below $10^4 L_{\odot}$, where $L_{\odot}$ is the solar luminosity.
+While their stellar masses are comparable to those of massive open star clusters, their sizes are $\simgreat$~ten times larger.\\

 \term{H$\alpha$ emission in the context of the IMF} Emission originating from the recombination of hydrogen in ionised gas.
 The gas ionisation is driven by nearby young, massive stars.
 H$\alpha$ emission is used as a SFR tracer for a galaxy, but the conversion is strongly sensitive to the shape of the gwIMF.\\